jameshgrn/jameshgrn.github.io/index.md

 -JG_
 ---
 ## Current Projects
 ### Sedimentology
 [Master's Project: Facies Character and Morphology of an Eocene Terminal Splay Complex, Uinta Basin, Utah](/Uinta)
 <img src="images/uintachannel.jpg"/>
 **Project description:** Lacustrine deltas call for careful interpretation as they are distinct from their marine counterparts.
 Lacustrine delta-fronts are dominated by shallow, low-relief sandy channels which drive sheet-sand deposition basin-ward.
-Furthermore, lake base level can change meters over short time scales (100s of years ) leading to high-frequency progradational and retrogradational sequences.<p> The Sunnyside Delta Interval—200m interval of 10 fluvio-lacustrine sequences (Keighley et al., 2002 & 2003)—of the Middle Green River Fm. has been thoroughly studied but the nature of the sediment delivery mechanism to Eocene Lake Uinta remains hotly debated in the literature.
+Furthermore, lake base level can change meters over short time scales (100s of years ) leading to high-frequency progradational and retrogradational sequences.
+The Sunnyside Delta Interval—200m interval of 10 fluvio-lacustrine sequences (Keighley et al., 2002 & 2003)—of the Middle Green River Fm. has been thoroughly studied but the nature of the sediment delivery mechanism to Eocene Lake Uinta remains hotly debated in the literature.
 Previous workers have classified the interval as a Fluvially-Dominated Delta (Remy, 1991; Schomacker